-- 1.1.
-The OUSA Welfare Sub-Committee exists to: - 1.1.1.
-Advance and advocate for students' welfare; - 1.1.2.
-Make OUSA's representation, lobbying and campaigning on welfare issues as efficient and informed as possible; and - 1.1.3.
-Make recommendations to the Executive on welfare related issues.
+- 1.1 The OUSA Welfare and Equity Committee exists to: - 1.1.1 Advance and advocate for students' welfare and equity; - 1.1.2 Make OUSA's representation, lobbying and campaigning on welfare and equity issues as efficient and informed as possible; and - 1.1.3 Make recommendations to the Executive on welfare and equity related issues.

-- 2.1.
-The membership of the committee shall consist of: - 2.1.1.
-The Welfare Officer (Chair); - 2.1.2.
-The President (Ex-Officio); - 2.1.3.
-A Te Roopu Maori Representative; - 2.1.4.
-At least one (1) other OUSA Executive Officer; - 2.1.5.
-Four (4) General Student representatives as appointed by the OUSA Executive; - 2.1.6.
-Any other OUSA member or other person appointed by the Executive or co-opted by the Welfare Committee; - 2.1.7.
-Manager of the Student Support Centre or a delegated Student Support Centre representative; and - 2.1.8.
-The Welfare Officer elect, where such person exists.
+- 2.1 The membership of the committee shall consist of: - 2.1.1 The Welfare and Equity Representative (Chair); - 2.1.2 The President (Ex-Officio); - 2.1.3 A Te Rōpū Māori Representative; - 2.1.4 A University of Otago Pacific Island Students' Association Representative; - 2.1.5 Three (3) General Student representatives as appointed by the OUSA Executive; - 2.1.5.1 A Women's Representative; - 2.1.5.2 A Disibilities Representative; and; - 2.1.5.3 A Queer Representative. - 2.1.6 Any other OUSA member or other person appointed by the Executive or co-opted by the Welfare and Equity Committee; - 2.1.7 Manager of the Student Support Centre or a delegated Student Support Centre representative

-- 3.1.
-The OUSA Welfare Committee shall: - 3.1.1.
-Seek reports from those representatives who sit in on any welfare-related University committees; - 3.1.2.
-Receive updates from the Welfare Officer, the Queer Support Coordinator, the Student Support Manager, and from any representatives of OUSA welfare campaigns; - 3.1.3.
-Make recommendations to the Executive regarding OUSA's welfare policies; - 3.1.4.
-Seek information about welfare matters of concern from as many different student viewpoints as possible, and try to address and solve these issues; - 3.1.5.
-Meet at least once a month or more regularly if necessary and formally report to the Executive after each meeting; and - 3.1.6.
-Normally have the Secretary appointed at the prior meeting. - 3.2.
-The OUSA Welfare Committee must comply with: - 3.2.1.
-Executive Sub-Committee Policy - 3.2.2.
-Standing Orders.
+- 3.1 The OUSA Welfare and Equity Committee shall: - 3.1.1 Seek reports from those representatives who sit in on any welfare and equity related University committees; - 3.1.2 Receive updates from the Welfare and Equity Representative, the Queer Support Coordinator, the Student Support Manager, and from any representatives of OUSA welfare and equity campaigns; - 3.1.3 Make recommendations to the Executive regarding OUSA's welfare and equity policies; - 3.1.4 Seek information about welfare and equity matters of concern from as many different student viewpoints as possible, and try to address and solve these issues;

+- 3.1.5 Meet at least once a month or more regularly if necessary and formally report to the Executive after each meeting; - 3.1.6 Minutes shall be taken at each Committee meeting and presented to the next available Executive meeting; and; - 3.1.7 Normally have the Secretary appointed at the prior meeting.